cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sources/real-time/amazonsqs.rst

 This source is used when you want to read messages from Amazon SQS.
 For example, a web beacon is pushing log records to SQS and you want to read these log events in real-time.
-We can use this source to read these records in and then store them into a Cube.
+We can use this source to read these records and then store them in a Cube.

 .. rubric:: Properties